taihangd/TRACER/README.md

-# The official implementation of STRICK
+# The official implementation of TRACER

 ![Python 3.9.16](https://img.shields.io/badge/python-3.9.16-green.svg?style=plastic)

+This is the code for the paper:

+- Efficient and Accurate Cross Camera Trajectory Recovery.

 ## Requirements